JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 By default, Documenter pushes documentation to the `gh-pages` branch.
 If the branch does not exist it will be created automatically by [`deploydocs`](@ref).
 If it does exist then Documenter simply adds an additional commit with the built documentation.
 You should be aware that Documenter may overwrite existing content without warning.
-To properly deploy your site make sure that you have `gh-pages branch` selected in your GitHub repository settings under GitHub Pages.

 If you wish to create the `gh-pages` branch manually that can be done following [these instructions](https://coderwall.com/p/0n3soa/create-a-disconnected-git-branch).

+You also need to make sure that you have "gh-pages branch" selected as [the source of the GitHub Pages site in your GitHub repository settings](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site), so that GitHub would actually serve the contents as a website.

 ## Documentation Versions